Safety supervisors & contact tracing

-New Chief Health Officer Directions come into effect on 30 November 2020 and require businesses and organisations to comply with, and review their COVID-19 Safety Plan every six months, appoint a COVID Safety Supervisor to implement their plan and collect customer contact details via the Territory check-in app or other suitable collection tool.
+Chief Health Officer Directions came into effect on 30 November 2020 requiring businesses and organisations to comply with, and review their COVID-19 Safety Plan every six months, appoint a COVID Safety Supervisor to implement their plan and collect customer contact details via the Territory check-in app or other suitable collection tool.